Silent installation

 Because both come with prerequisites packages, the full list of installation packages you will use to perform silent installation is the following:

 • Core prerequisites - Installed once only before Core installation.
 Not needed if Core does not need to be installed or if the Core prerequisites have already been installed.
-Provided as part of a Full DVD or a Standard package.
+Provided as part of a Standalone package.

 • WDT prerequisites - Installed only once before Web Deployment Tools installation.
 Not needed if WDT does not need to be installed or if the WDT prerequisites have already been installed.
-Provided as part of a Full DVD or a Standard package.
+Provided as part of a Standalone package.

 • Core - The main package for the PcVue product.
-Provided as part of a Full DVD or a Standard package.
+Provided as part of a Standalone package.

 • WDT - The Web Deployment Tools package.
-Provided as part of a Full DVD or a Standard package.
+Provided as part of a Standalone package.

 • Patch - The package you will use to update an already installed release.
 It is a bundled package that will update Core or WDT or both depending on what packages are already installed.
-Provided as part of a Full DVD or a Standard package for Minor updates or as a Cumulative patch.
+Provided as part of a Standalone package for Minor updates or as a Cumulative patch.

 A product release comes either as a Major upgrade or as a Minor upgrade.
 A Major upgrade is not more important than a Minor one.
 The fact that a release is Major just indicates that from a Windows Installer prospective, some changes in the packages prevent from making a patch available (due to new files, removed files, changes in file names etc.).

-A Minor upgrade is a patch, it is always available as a Cumulative patch, it may also be available as a Standard package and eventually as a Full DVD package.
-If provided as a Standard package, it is made up of the 4 packages for Core and WDT prerequisites and main packages in their respective folders, plus a patch folder that contains the patch packages.
+A Minor upgrade is a patch, it is always available as a Cumulative patch, it may also be available as a Standalone package.
+If provided as a Standalone package, it is made up of the 4 packages for Core and WDT prerequisites and main packages in their respective folders, plus a patch folder that contains the patch packages.

 Installing PcVue Core and WDT prerequisite packages